With unemployment rates at historical lows, some employers may use a tuition assistance program as a tool to attract, engage and retain employees.

 5. Administration of Benefit

-Make sure someone has responsibility to oversee the benefit process written into their job description to ensure employees have a go-to person to help them access it.
+This responsibility should be written into the employee’s job description to ensure employees have a go-to person to help them access the benefit.

 6. Benefit Policy